-Bobo Holloman made his major league debut on April 18, 1953, in relief.
+Bobo Holloman made his major-league debut on April 18, 1953, in relief.
 He thought he was best as a starter, but manager Marty Marion used Holloman only out of the bullpen.
 And even at that, Bobo was not very effective in April.
-In four brief outings, he pitched 5 1/3 innings, allowing 5 runs on 10 hits and 3 walks.
+In four brief outings, he pitched 5 1/3 innings, allowing five runs on 10 hits and three walks.
 His ERA was nearly 9.00.

 The Browns won, 6-0.
-Holloman struck out three, but six batters reached base -- one on an error (Holloman’s own) and five on walks.
+Holloman struck out three, but six batters reached base — one on an error (Holloman’s own) and five on walks.
 Three of those walks were in the ninth inning.
 And to top off this amazing night, Bobo’s improbable pitching performance was matched only by his improbable batting performance.
-He collected 3 RBIs that night with 2 singles -- his only hits and RBIs in his major league career.
+He collected three RBIs that night with two singles — his only hits and RBIs in his major-league career.

-On July 23, 1953, the Toronto Maple Leafs, a Triple A team in the International League, purchased Bobo’s contract from Bill Veeck.
+On July 23, 1953, the Toronto Maple Leafs, a Triple-A team in the International League, purchased Holloman’s contract from Bill Veeck.
 Holloman appeared in 13 games, starting eight of them, but he clearly was not regaining his form.
 He allowed 53 hits and 31 earned runs and walked 43 batters in 55 innings.
-Bobo returned to Puerto Rico for the Winter League, but left early with an 0-2 record and a sore arm.
-The following summer he bounced around playing for five different teams in five different minor leagues.
+Bobo returned to Puerto Rico for the Winter League, but left early with an 0-2 record and a sore arm.13 The following summer he bounced around playing for five different teams in five different minor leagues.
 But by the end of 1954 Holloman was out of baseball entirely at age 31.